September 08, 2018

 The XTERRA America Tour is designed to provide age group athletes with a bona-fide championship to compete for within their geographic region.
 At the end of the regular season the top performers from each region have a chance to compete against other athletes their same age - but from different regions - at the national championship in Utah on September 14 (which doubles as the XTERRA Pan American Championship).

+TOP THREE SCORES WIN: After the last race of the regular season (XTERRA Hawaii Island on August 25, 2019) add your best three scores of the year together.
 The athlete with the most points - by gender, by age group, and by region of residence – earns the title of XTERRA Regional Champion, exclusive apparel identifying them as the champ, and a qualifying spot into the XTERRA World Championship race to be held Oct.
-28, 2018 in Kapalua, Maui.
-No deferrals.
+27, 2019 in Maui.

 Winder, GA, US